khanniie/Flicks/README.md

 Describe any challenges encountered while building the app.

+I found the Youtube part of the app, especially the embedding within the details page, to be the most diffucult, but really satisfying and educational.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android
+- Butterknife

 ## License